 5.1 Registration Online (RON)

-In November 2006 a pilot for a web-based Registration Online system for births and deaths (RON), commenced in 5 registration districts.
+In November 2006 a pilot for a web-based Registration Online system (RON) for births and deaths commenced in five registration districts.
 This enabled registrars to record births, stillbirths and deaths online.
 Following the success of this pilot, RON was implemented in most register offices on 26 March 2007.
 However, as a result of significant performance problems, the system was suspended on 10 April 2007 resulting in around half of registrars reverting back to using the previous electronic system, Registration Service Software (RSS).

 From 8 May 2007, almost all register offices were submitting data electronically using either RON or RSS.
 Any remaining birth registrations that were held only on paper at register offices were later entered onto the RON system at ONS, or by the local registration service.
 Once all the birth records were available electronically, we completed a rigorous statistical quality assurance process.

 Work to improve the performance of RON continued throughout 2008.
 During this time a further 15 registration districts moved back onto RON.
 By the end of 2008, 56% of registration districts were using RON for birth and death registrations.

 The RON system was fully rolled out on 1 July 2009 with all register offices using it to record births from this date.
 With the introduction of RON, it has become possible to carry out some additional validation checks at the point of registration, such as, validation of address and postcode.

 RON system issues were encountered in November 2014.
 As a consequence births had to be manually registered for over a week and these were keyed onto RON when the issues had been resolved.
 This resulted in a higher than usual level of records where the mother’s date of birth was missing.
 Birth registrations in November 2014 related to conceptions in both 2013 and 2014.